 Author | Permission to Use Info | Print PDF

-Compared with many other risks we face, mass shootings are still extremely rare.
+Compared with many other risks we face, mass shootings are still relatively rare.
 Yet, their increased frequency and visibility is causing a lot of fear and anxiety.
 No matter how low the risk of being in a mass shooting is, the fear itself can affect our well-being and quality of life.
 Protect and empower yourself, your family, and others in your care with skills and strategies that can help reduce fear and increase the chances of being safe in the unlikely event of a mass shooting:

 1. WAIT!
 Work on making and practicing safety plans when you’re rested and calm, not overwhelmed with fear.
 People learn best, communicate more clearly, and make wiser choices when they feel well-rested and calm.

 2. Take charge of your media consumption.
 Teach youth to take charge of theirs.
 Live-streaming or recording real- world violence can serve a purpose, such as to document abuse of power.
 But, watching it can also cause trauma.
 Hearing and reading about it a lot can build anxiety.
 Taking it all in does not make you or those you love any safer.

 3. Emphasize prevention, de-escalation, and avoidance skills.
 While it is important to practice ’emergency’ skills like physical self-defense, lock-downs, and ‘stop, drop, and roll,’ most of us will never need to use them.
 Spend much more time practicing ‘everyday’ skills we can use all the time to help prevent trouble from growing into an emergency.

 4. Practice skills for taking charge of safety ‘Everyday.’
 Awareness stops most problems before they start.
 Leaving trouble early while acting calm and respectful supports safety.
 Setting, respecting, and upholding boundaries helps create healthy, safe relationships.
 Getting help effectively shows strong safety leadership, not weakness.